The Effects of Complex Accretion Disk Geometry on Broadened Iron K$\alpha$ Lines: The Warped Disk

 We choose our values for $r_\text{b}$ from \citet{Musoke_2022} where the authors were investigating the wide variability of black hole X-ray binaries, specifically studying the origins of quasi-periodic oscillations (QPOs) observed from these systems.
 From associated GRMHD simulations, it was found that the inner accretion flow would tear off from the outer accretion disk in warped disk systems at $\sim 10-20 \, r_\mathrm{g}$ for a warped disk with an angle of misalignment of $\alpha = 65^\circ$ and a black hole with spin $a=0.9375$.

 Our range of $\phi$ values in our simulations covers all the possible azimuthal angles of observation around the disk.
 This geometry breaks the axial symmetry that is shared by the other models, meaning that the unique azimuthal viewing angles are not encapsulated in $\phi \in \{0^\circ, \, 30^\circ, \, 60^\circ, \, 90^\circ\}$ but rather the entire $360^\circ$ around the spin axis.
-However, energy shifts across the disk also occur with changes in $\phi$ due to the shadowing effect of the flat inner accretion flow on the misaligned position of the disk.
-For warped disk configurations that are identical other than being reflected across the z-axis, the reflection spectra will be altered due to these differences in how the material in the disk is moving with respect to the observer.
+However, energy shifts across the disk also occur with changes in $\phi$ due to shadowing of the misaligned outer disk by the inner flat accretion flow.
+For warped-disk configurations that are identical other than being reflected across the z-axis, the reflection spectra will be altered due to these differences in how the material in the disk is moving with respect to the observer.
 In one of such systems, the material that moves away from the observer will be shadowed by the inner disk, while for the other observation, it will not (see Figure \ref{azimuthal_depend}).

 To create the warped disk geometry in our simulations, we used the following set of stopping conditions in our ray tracing: in the region $r_\text{ISCO} < r < r_b$, we define the inner disk to lie in the equatorial plane of our coordinate system, which is, as usual, aligned with the black hole spin axis and use the condition that $\theta \ge \frac{\pi}{2}$ to stop the propagation of rays.
-Then, in the region $r \ge r_b$, the condition was the following: using Cartesian coordinates with $\alpha$ being the angle of misalignment of the outer disk from the inner flat disk.
+Then, in the region where $0 <\phi\le \pi$ and $r \ge r_b$, the condition was the following: using Cartesian coordinates with $\alpha$ being the angle of misalignment of the outer disk from the inner flat disk.
+The break radius $r_b$ is chosen azimuthally such that the outer portion of the disk joins consistently with the inner disk region.
 For this geometry, we used the same variable step as detailed before.

 For the warped disk geometry, the emissivity profiles are a function of $\phi$ and $r$ because there is no longer azimuthal symmetry in this disk geometry.
 We calculated the associated emissivity profiles by breaking up the warped disk into both azimuthal and radial bins.